Official Procedure Last Change July 22, 2016

 - An e-mail address to which the copies can be sent (or you can visit the court and provide a flash drive for copying purpose, or receive hard copies for an additional fee)

 - Once the copies arrive at the court, you will be contacted and advised of the final cost.
-You can pay the amount due by visiting the court or mailing in the payment.
+You can pay the amount using an approved payment method.
 As soon as payment is received, the copies can be e-mailed to the address you provided or sent hard copy (note: additional cost will be incurred for hard copies and postage).